• FAQS

 • Bruising

 The symptoms of an ankle fracture may be mistaken for the symptoms of other medical situations (sprained ankle, talus fracture, etc.).
-Ensure you consult a doctor to know if you have an ankle fracture and get the suitable treatment.
-The treatment may include surgical intervention that requires orthopedic instruments used by the surgeons.
+However, you should consult a doctor to know if you have an ankle fracture and get the suitable treatment.
+Besides this, the treatment may include surgical intervention that requires orthopedic instruments used by the surgeons.

 Causes

-An ankle fracture is an outcome of too much stress being put on any or all the bones of the ankle joint.
+An ankle fracture is an outcome of too much stress on any or all the bones of the ankle joint.
 The causes of the ankle fractures are:

 • Ankle twist :– If your foot twists far to the side, turning around your ankle